It’s time to remove the mystery around A/B testing and show you how easy it is to get the most out of your email marketing.

 Marketing is a mix of art and science.
 Before the Internet, marketing was mostly seen as an art.
 Have you seen Mad Men?
 Don Draper meditates on the beach and somehow comes up with an amazing idea that entices millions of people to buy Coke.

 How did he know his idea would work?
 The answer is that he had no idea.
-But that has changed now that science has emerged to test the art of marketing.
+He got lucky.

 Today, you can measure and test almost EVERYTHING in email marketing.
 This is one of the reasons why email is so effective.
 You can evaluate your ideas using an A/B test to compare two email ideas and determine which elements work best.

 Have you tried testing your email campaigns?
 It’s easier than you might think.
 This article will give you the tools to get started.

 Most people skip testing because they don’t know how or what to test.
 If this is you, you are missing out on a huge opportunity to improve your campaigns.

 A/B split testing is a way of evaluating and comparing two things.
 In email marketing, you simply set up two emails that are exactly the same except for one variable, such as a different subject line.
 You then send the two emails to a small sample of your subscribers to see which email is more effective.